 - Salt and pepper to taste

-- While the onions are cooking, heat 1Tbsp butter / ghee in a separate pan on medium heat
+- While the onions are cooking, heat 1tablespoon of the butter in a separate pan over medium heat and add mushrooms.
+Cook for 8-10 minutes, frequently stirring.
+Salt to taste and set aside.

-- Cook until cauliflower has softened but is not soggy, you want some texture / bite to it still
+- Cook until cauliflower has softened but is not soggy, you want some texture and bite to it still.

-- Once cauliflower is ready add in all of the cooked components of the dish (mushrooms and onion / vegetable mix) and toss to combine
+- Once the cauliflower is ready, add all of the cooked components of the dish and toss to combine.

 - Serve with currants and sliced almonds on top